 The new Foleshill Health Centre in Coventry, the UK’s greenest health building, is taking shape fast.
 Built with specially designed Portakabin modules using Passivhaus technology, Foleshill will have an air source heat pump, no fossil fuels used on-site and has photovoltaic (solar) panels to generate some of the energy for the GP surgery.
-The GP surgery team will move into the building in Summer 2021 (GP team moved in August 2021).
+The GP surgery team move into the building in Summer 2021 (GP team moved in August 2021).
 The £3.3 million project is a partnership between (CHP) and NHS Coventry and Warwickshire Clinical Commissioning Group (CCG) and Coventry and Rugby GP Alliance.

 There is continuous fresh air with heat recovery, and all the triple glazed windows can be opened as required.
 Fresh air circulating, at operating theatre level quality, as part of the Passivhaus technology, will be an important benefit during the Covid-19 pandemic.

-Foleshill Health Centre will be a new, high-quality facility for GPs, primary care staff and patients who are currently using a temporary surgery on a car park.
+Foleshill Health Centre is a new, high-quality facility for GPs, primary care staff and patients who were previously using a temporary surgery on a car park.
 The new building will have five consulting rooms and two treatment rooms.
-There will also be electric car charging points and secure cycle storage to encourage sustainable transport.
+There will also be an electric car charging point and secure cycle storage to encourage sustainable transport.
 The new surgery is close to bus routes in Foleshill and is a five-minute walk (one-third of a mile) from their current location.

 Foleshill Health Centre timeline

 On 2 December 2020 the foundations were laid, incorporating all underground utilities, and the concrete poured.
 The delivery and installation of the 14 specially designed Portakabin modules for the two-storey building (620m²) took only two days on 10/11 December thus making the building watertight.

 Read More: UK’s Greenest healthcare building on-site in just 10 days (16 December 2020)